nh6574/JokerDisplay/README.md

 ```

 Check joker_definitions.lua for a hint on how to implement your own jokers (or modify vanilla ones).
 Complex custom Jokers might need to inject code into JokerDisplay's functions.
+I recommend keeping your definitions in a separate file as they can get quite long and bloat your code.

 ## Contributing